 What do you hope to do after graduation and how has UMaine helped you reach those goals?

 After graduating I hope to get my master’s degree in marine policy or marine affairs.
 Ultimately I want to work for either the National Oceanic and Atmospheric Administration or for the Environmental Protection Agency in creating legislation to protect our oceans.
 The University of Maine has given me the student research experiences that will make me stand out from my peers when applying to graduate school.
 It has given me the foundation to pursue my dreams of protecting the ocean.

 What is the most interesting, engaging or helpful class you’ve taken at UMaine?

-The most interesting class I have taken so far at the University of Maine has been SMS 201 — Biology of Marine Organisms with Sara Lindsey.
+The most interesting class I have taken so far at the University of Maine has been SMS 201 — Biology of Marine Organisms with Sara Lindsay.
 I began taking this class last spring and ended up continuing it online at home once the pandemic hit.
 This class covered a lot of information, but the thing that really stood out to me was learning about bioluminescence.
 Being home, I was in San Diego when learning about this, it just so happened that we were having a large bioluminescent event and I was able to go swimming in the electric blue water while having just learned all the information behind how and why it happens.